muffinmad/emacs-vc-hgcmd/README.md

 #### Graph log

-Graph log is used when viewing branch or root log.
+Graph log is used by default when viewing branch or root log.

 #### Conflict status for a file